nreith/StataLabs/readme.md

 # Stata Labs

-The materials contained here are annotated lab assignments I developed for teaching statistical programming in Stata.
+The materials here are annotated lab assignments I developed for teaching statistical programming in Stata.

 These lessons were geared toward PhD students in Sociology